 We also offer Family Mediation Services

 Clients often bring strong emotions to the mediation process, which can interfere with the productive resolution of issues.
 People want to be heard.
 It’s the reason why so many people say, “I just want my day in court.”
-Therapists are trained to closely follow a client’s narrative and listen to their stories.
-Therefore, the skills of a therapist make it less likely that the mediator will become impatient with a disputant’s pace or attempt to rush the process.
-Moreover, whereas attorney mediators tend to focus on the content of communication during mediation, therapists are trained to simultaneously attend to content and process of communication during mediation.
+Family mediators are trained to closely follow a client’s narrative and listen to their stories.
+Therefore, the skills of a mediator make it less likely that the mediator will become impatient with a disputant’s pace or attempt to rush the process.
+Moreover, whereas attorneys tend to focus on the content of communication, mediators are trained to simultaneously attend to content and process of communication during mediation.
 The pain that people experience during divorce usually has more to do with the inherent adversarial nature of a traditional divorce, rather than the loss of the relationship.